aenshtyn/Akan-Name/README.md

 ## Known Bugs

-There are no know bugs at the moment
+The site only calcultes male names at the moment.

 ## Technologies Used

-Styled the website using some CSS
-The basic website was done on HTML
-The algorithim determining the name was written in JavaScript
+CSS
+HTML
+JavaScript

 ## Support and contact details

-If you have any issues or questions you can contac me at demahom93@gmail.com
+If you have any issues or questions you can contac me at

+demahom93@gmail.com

 ### License
 ....